Weekend-Vibes/converter/README.md

 # Push your solution to branch

+*Group D**
+Create a percentage calculator

+# Create a branch on this repo name it groupd and push to it.
+# Push your solution to branch

-Follow *weekendvibe* on Twitter and on github.
+Follow *_weekendvibe* on Twitter and on github.